cds-snc/notification-terraform/README.md

 #### `aws/elasticache`

-Assets an Elasticache Redis cluster.
+Assets for an Elasticache Redis cluster.

 #### `aws/lambda-api`